This article describes the common mistakes in chess and gives you some guidelines on how to minimize these mistakes occurring in your games.

 Here’s the 4 “pro-active” things you can do to help you avoid common mistakes in chess.

 - Develop a disciplined thinking process.
 A disciplined thinking process is your first defense against making blunders.
-Start improving your thinking method by studying the 2 most important thinking methods in chess.
+Start improving your thinking method by studying the analytical thinking system.
 You should also train your ability to concentrate for prolonged periods of time by playing slow time-controls and challenging yourself with difficult chess puzzles.

 - Improve your tactical skill Insufficient knowledge of tactical patterns and motifs make it much harder to calculate variations effectively.
 Oversights are also more likely if your tactical skills are not good.
 Improve your tactical skill by studying the motifs that appear in chess tactic puzzles.
 By doing this you will increase your “pattern awareness” and be able to spot the common mistakes in chess much sooner.